lvitals/watch-typing/README.md

 # watch-typing

-This plugin is for watching the typing action whether the input is ready to be used or not.
+This plugin is for watching the typing action whether the input is ready to be used or not.[(Try it)](http://merry.ee.ncku.edu.tw/~yuting/watch-typing/)

 ## Install